wertstahl/TrajedC64/README.md

 # System requirements:
 Tested on Windows XP SP3 32, min 1024x900 pix screen resolution, runs on Win7 and 10, too.

 This is alpha software.
-If you decide to use this, you do so at you own risk.
+If you decide to use this, you do so at your own risk!
-The author takes no liabilty for anything.
+The author takes no liabilty for anything!

 # important note: